02JanDal/QuickModDoc/qm_spec.markdown

 \*\*\*\* A UID -> URL map.
 The URL value should be the same as the updateUrl of that mod.
 UIDs and URLs are strings.

+## Reserved UIDs

+In order to reduce the amount of fields, several UIDs are reserved and should be special cased by implementations.
+These include:

+* `net.minecraftforge` - The supported version(s) of Forge
+* `com.mumfrey.liteloader` - The supported version(s) of LiteLoader
+* `net.minecraft` - The supported version(s) of Minecraft

+These can be used for example as dependencies, but they do not need to be added to the root `references` object.

+These also replace the old `mcCompat`, `forgeCompat` and `liteloaderCompat` fields.

 ## Example

 Note: Most URLs etc in the below example won't work